Norukh/urban-sprawl-metrics-website/docs/index.md

 hero:
   name: "Urban Sprawl Metrics"
-  text: "Thesis: Urban Sprawl Metrics Calculator "
+  text: "Calculator - Webservice"
-  tagline: A thesis created by Nico Fehr, Kyra Maag in 2024 at Eastern Switzerland University of Applied Sciences
+  tagline: A proof of concept by Nico Fehr, Kyra Maag in 2024 and 2025 at Eastern Switzerland University of Applied Sciences (OST)

   image:
     src: /banner-image.jpg